OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 Added `LaunchEvent` extension point support to manifest.
 It configures event-based activation functionality.

-**Available in**: Outlook on the web (modern, [Configure preview access](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide&preserve-view=true#set-up-the-release-option-in-the-admin-center))
+**Available in**: Outlook on Windows (connected to a Microsoft 365 subscription), Outlook on the web (modern, [Configure preview access](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide&preserve-view=true#set-up-the-release-option-in-the-admin-center))

 #### [LaunchEvents manifest element](../../manifest/launchevents.md)

 Added `LaunchEvents` element to manifest.
 It supports configuring event-based activation functionality.

-**Available in**: Outlook on the web (modern, [Configure preview access](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide&preserve-view=true#set-up-the-release-option-in-the-admin-center))
+**Available in**: Outlook on Windows (connected to a Microsoft 365 subscription), Outlook on the web (modern, [Configure preview access](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide&preserve-view=true#set-up-the-release-option-in-the-admin-center))

 #### [Runtimes manifest element](../../manifest/runtimes.md)

 Added Outlook support to the `Runtimes` manifest element.
 It references the HTML and JavaScript files needed for event-based activation functionality.

-**Available in**: Outlook on the web (modern, [Configure preview access](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide&preserve-view=true#set-up-the-release-option-in-the-admin-center))
+**Available in**: Outlook on Windows (connected to a Microsoft 365 subscription), Outlook on the web (modern, [Configure preview access](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide&preserve-view=true#set-up-the-release-option-in-the-admin-center))

 <br>